-MedStar is committed to caring for patients with advanced kidney disease - particularly those populations that we serve directly - across the continuum of care from diagnosis through long-term follow up - and for patients from birth through advanced age.
-Establishment of a kidney transplantation program supports referrals from the on-site transplant evaluation center at MFSMC as well as those patients who may need a kidney transplant as a complication of their advanced liver disease.
-In summary, the addition of transplantation services at MFSMC is a natural - and needed - extension of services to the Baltimore community for the following reasons:
+MedStar is committed to caring for patients with advanced liver disease - particularly those populations that we serve directly - across the continuum of care from diagnosis through long-term follow up and for patients from birth through advanced age.
+Building on the advanced liver disease center that was initiated two years ago at MFSMC through the addition of on-site transplantation services is a natural - and needed - extension of services to the community based on the following facts:

-- A large number of individual candidates for transplantation (including 129 from the Baltimore region) have been listed with MGTI and can now be offered the advantage of dual listing with two DSAs. - Providing the additional services and resources closer to patients' homes and families advantages them greatly. - MFSMC will offer the same level of innovative medical management, pharmacotherapy and advanced surgical techniques that have extended organ access to patients transplanted at MGTI. - Gaps in access for minority candidates and other underserved populations such as children and those requiring multi-organ transplant, will be narrowed. - The local physician and patient community has expressed enthusiastic support for the new program, as evidenced by the many attached letters. - MFSMC is a lower cost environment than the academic medical center, advantageous financially to both MedStar and state budgets. - The advantages of managing MedStar's own population's health through quality, continuity and efficiency cannot be understated.
+• A large number of individual candidates for transplantation have been listed with MGTI and they will be offered the advantage of dual-listing with two DSAs.

+- These patients are being served currently through the variety of Advanced Liver Disease Centers and other sites of care, medical and ancillary providers and services, tele-health communication and community resources. - The provision of additional services and resources closer to patients' homes and families advantages them greatly. - MFSMC will offer the same level of innovative medical management, pharmacotherapy and advanced surgical techniques that have extended organ access to patients transplanted at MGTI. - Gaps in access for candidates requiring multi-organ transplant not available locally, those appropriate for split or domino transplant, children and minority populations will be narrowed. - The local physician and patient communities have expressed enthusiastic support for the new program, evidenced by the many attached letters. - MFSMC is a lower cost environment than the academic medical center, advantageous financially to both MedStar and state budgets. - The advantages of managing MedStar's own population's health through quality, continuity and efficiency cannot be understated.
 MedStar should be able to offer its patients full access, closer to home, for all of their health care needs, including transplantation.